MichaelDeMire/ReDisCa/README.md

  - Undone interface
 ### Fate of program
 I'm not so good at coding, so I pass this program in your hands to fork it.
 The project will not be uptaded and it'll be archived.

+## License
+This project is licensed under the MIT License.
+See the [LICENSE](https://github.com/MichaelDeMire/camera-image-distortion/blob/main/LICENSE) file for details.